-Unfortunately, although there was a credibility-like shrinkage effect, the predictive performance actually deteriorated.
-Figures 7.14 and 7.15 show the deteriorating situation when the Gibbs sampling with overdispersion is included in the large split of the data.
-Table 7.9 shows the deterioration in test statistics for both the large split and the smaller sample.
+Unfortunately, although there was a credibility-like shrinkage affect, the predictive performance actually deteriorated.
+Figures 15 and 16 show the deteriorating situation when the Gibbs Sampling with over-dispersion is included in the large split of the data.
+Table 9 shows the deterioration in test statistics for both the large split and smaller sample.

-There are potential criticisms of the Bayesian network model as we have defined it-for example, anchoring the parameters for the first classes $U{1,i} = 0$ j = 1, 2, 3; offsetting the prior distributions on parameters so as to have mean 1 after exponentiation $U{i,1} \sim \text{Normal}(-\sigma_1^2/2, \sigma_1^2)$ $i = 2, \ldots, 83$ ; using the same parameter variance, $\sigma_1^2$ , for all three classification dimensions; etc. However, the authors experimented with a myriad of alterations to the model definition, even going so far as to convert the likelihood function into a negative binomial distribution to capture the impact of overdispersion of the Poisson more directly.
-In all cases, predictive performance deteriorated further or did not improve.
-The previously presented multiplicative minimum bias model with incorporated credibility would be vulnerable to similar or more extensive potential criticisms.
-Yet implementing it went quickly, and it easily produced desirable results.
+There are potential criticisms of the Bayesian network model as we have defined it.
+For example, the anchoring of the parameters for the first classes $U{1,j} = 0$ j = 1,2,3; offsetting the prior so have mean 1 distributions on parameters as to after exponentiation $U{i,1} \sim \text{Normal}(-\sigma_1^2/2, \sigma_1^2)$ i = 2,...,83; the same parameter variance σ_1^2 was used for all three classification dimensions; etc. However, the authors experimented with a myriad of alterations to the model definition, even going so far as to convert the likelihood function into a Negative Binomial distribution to capture the impact of over-dispersion of the Poisson more directly.
+In all cases tried performance deteriorated further or did not improve.
+The earlier presented multiplicative minimum bias model with incorporated credibility would be vulnerable to similar or more extensive potential criticisms.
+Yet implementing it went quickly and easily produced desirable results.